rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part10/README.md

 ````

 The new version has half as many lines!
 There is no longer code just to close resources.
-The new try-with-resources statement automatically closes all resources opened in the
+The new `try-with-resources` statement automatically closes all resources opened in the
 try clause.
 This feature is also known as automatic resource management, because Java
 automatically takes care of the closing.

-In the following sections, we will look at the try-with-resources syntax and how to
+In the following sections, we will look at the `try-with-resources` syntax and how to
 indicate a resource can be automatically closed.
 We will introduce suppressed exceptions.

-### Try-With-Resources Basics
+### `try-with-resources` Basics

-You might have noticed that there is no finally block in the try-with-resources code.
+You might have noticed that there is no finally block in the `try-with-resources` code.
 For the
 OCA exam, you learned that a try statement must have one or more catch blocks or a finally
 block.
 This is still true.
 The finally clause exists implicitly.
 You just don’t have to type it.

-Figure 6.4 shows what a try-with-resources statement looks like.
+Figure 6.4 shows what a `try-with-resources` statement looks like.
 Notice that one or
 more resources can be opened in the try clause.
 Also, notice that parentheses are used to
 list those resources and semicolons are used to separate the declarations.
 This works just
-like declaring multiple indexes in a for loop.
+like declaring multiple indexes in a `for` loop.

-**FIGURE 6.4** - The syntax of a basic try-with-resources
+**FIGURE 6.4** - The syntax of a basic `try-with-resources`
 ````
 try (BufferedReader r = Files.newBufferedReader(path1); // Any resources that should automatically be closed within try BufferedWriter w = Files.newBufferedWriter(path2)) {